 8. Publish a free ebook

-9. Repeat something that’s worked for you in the past but put it on steroids
+9. Repeat something that’s worked for you in the past, on steroids

 If you’ve ever had an influx of sign-ups after implementing a strategy – DO IT AGAIN.
 Pump up your past successful strategy, give it several espresso martinis and set it wild on the dance floor.
 It’s true that you shouldn’t fix something unless it’s broken but don’t avoid premium upgrades on tactics that are bringing in the email addresses.